Siemens-Healthineers/K2s/addons/dashboard/README.md

 The `dashboard` addon provides **Headlamp** — a lightweight, extensible Kubernetes web UI developed under the `kubernetes-sigs` organization (CNCF sandbox project).
 It allows users to browse and manage cluster resources, inspect workloads, view logs, and troubleshoot containerized applications.

-> **Note:** The previous `kubernetes/dashboard` project has been retired and archived at `github.com/kubernetes-retired/dashboard`.
-Headlamp is the recommended replacement.

 ## Getting started

 The Headlamp dashboard can be enabled using the k2s CLI: